Tilana/tilana.github.io/_posts/2019-01-04-media-uncovered.markdown

 date: 2018-09-30 13:32:20 +0300
 description: Uncover hidden bias in newspaper
 img: media.png # Add image post (optional)
-fig-caption: # Add figcaption (optional)
+fig-caption: Photo by Thomas Charters on Unsplash# Add figcaption (optional)
 tags: [NLP, media, Tools]
 ---

 Free and diverse media is necessary for a well-informed public and a functioning society.
 However, objective reporting is not possible and sometimes newspapers even favor a certain ideology or political direction.

-Even though we are not consciously aware of the presence of reporting biases, such as the tendency to favor arguments of a political party or to constantly set a country in a negative context, they do have  significant influence on our world view, our believes and on who we vote for.
+Even though we are not consciously aware of the presence of reporting biases, such as the tendency to favor arguments of a political party or to constantly set a country in a negative context, they do have  significant influence on our world view, our beliefs and on who we vote for.

 The language newspapers use is a powerful tool to draw the attention of readers to a specific topic, to trigger emotions and to shape the public opinion.
 Do we talk about humans fleeing their country due to war or an invasion of migrants stealing our jobs and housing?